livewires/audio-production/worksheets/06-exporting.md

 The only settings you need to check are:
 - Source and Bounds at the very top - these should be set to Master mix and Entire project
 - Directory and File name - these set where it will be saved and what it will be called
-- Format - WAV is good for a high quality file.
-MP3 can be used instead if you want to have a smaller output file.
+- Format - We generally prefer to use MP3 to keep the file size small.

 Once you have checked each of these, you can click the “Render 1 file” button at the bottom and wait a few seconds for the render to complete before closing the render window.